 Advertisers enjoy full control over their ads.
 The reason is that advertisement is a sponsored medium of communication.
 So business owners can keep everything in their hands—content, target audience, preferred channels, timing, duration, you name it.
 There is assurance of placement of these ads irrespective of whether the platform is newspapers, TV/radio, or social media.

 On the contrary, PR messages are broadcast through journalists, influencers, or word of mouth, so brands have little control over this.
-The placement of PR messages like press releases and articles is not guaranteed.
+The placement of PR messages, such as press releases and articles, is not guaranteed.

 Target Audience – PR vs Advertising